turgu1/ESP-IDF-InkPlate/README.md

-# ESP-IDF-InkPlate Library Version 0.9.7
+# ESP-IDF-InkPlate Library Version 0.9.8

+(August 18th, 2022)

+Added support for waveform in EEPROM retrieval for Inkplate-10.
+Default waveform updated to the Arduino library version.
+When the EEPROM version is not loadable, this is the waveform table to be used.

 (June 21st, 2022)